hakikicode/SMART-FORTNITE-Game-Task/README.md

 # SMART Fortnite Games Task on the Koii Network

-**SMART Fortnite Games Task** integrates the principles of the **SMART Open Network** with a gaming twist, enabling users to validate Fortnite leaderboard data, earn rewards in **SMART tokens**, and contribute to the decentralized ecosystem.
+**SMART Fortnite Games Task** integrates the principles of the **SMART Open Network** with a gaming twist, enabling users to validate Fortnite playlists data, earn rewards in **SMART tokens**, and contribute to the decentralized ecosystem.

 ---